Zubax/ampdrive_ad0510/README.md

 * Ambient temperature is 20 °C.

 * The convection value of 350 W/(m<sup>2</sup>K) is established empirically after conducting several experiments with real hardware.
-It may be considered a moderate convection estimation as during the laboratory testing the device mounting point was suboptimal.

   <p align="center">
   <img src="pics/thermal_performance.png" alt="Zubax Komar thermal performance" width="800"/>